rdelgadov/ArDrone/README.md

 And that's all!, now you can fly your Drone with Pharo and LRP, and also create and modify state machines for the Drone.

 **Important:** The video feature is not implemented in this tutorial so you will not see the drone camera, but it's coming on a next version!

+The ArDronePharo and LRPBridge-Ardrone were developed by Carolina Hernandez.
+You can find her thesis work in this [link](http://repositorio.uchile.cl/bitstream/handle/2250/143362/Plataforma-de-comunicaci%C3%B3n-entre-Live-Robot-Programming-y-el-Robot-AR.Drone-2.0.pdf?sequence=1)